 Anyone who knows me is acutely aware with my love of food.
 Indeed my Facebook (and Instagram) timeline is mostly photos of stuff I’ve eaten, and stuff I’ve cooked.
-So, I should be all over this WiFi enabled sous vide cooker, right?
+So, I should be all over this WiFi enabled sous vide cooker (no longer available), right?

 Well, no. Sous Vide is the latest trendy method of cooking food, and involves sealing meat or fish in a plastic bag and submerging it in a temperature-controlled bath of water.
 Usually around the 40ºC mark.

 The problem is, this is also a recipe for growing bacteria, since food needs to reach 100ºc to kill any of the microscopic nasties living in it.

 It’s not cool.
 It’s not clever.
 It’s just a WiFi enabled way to give yourself chronic diarrhea.

 Okay, I’m cheating here.
 Kisha isn’t strictly speaking a smart-home device, but it’s so astonishingly stupid, it’d be rude not to mention it.
 But what is it?